vinanrra/Docker-Satisfactory/README.md

       - 15777:15777/udp
       - 15000:15000/udp
       - 7777:7777/udp
+      - 7777:7777/tcp
     restart: unless-stopped #NEVER USE WITH START_MODE=4 or START_MODE=0
 ```

+To connect PLEASE USE THE SERVER MANAGER (don't use the direct IP)
 ## Parameters

 | Parameter | Function |